-The flora is typical of an arid area and depends upon the summer, and winter rainfall, but in some places sub-soil water play an important role to support the vegetation conditions.
+The flora of Karachi is typical of an arid area and depends upon the summer, and winter rainfall, but in some places sub-soil water play an important role to support the vegetation conditions.
 The vegetation on mountains, dry streambeds, and stony and sandy plains vary is terms of species, habitat diversities and community structures.
 The harsh climate, minimal rainfall, and poor soil condition do not allow dense vegetation.

 Flora of Karachi is also facing another stress.
-Due to the developmental activities, the natural flora of the city is replaced by the planted flora.
+Due to the

+replaced by the planted flora.
 Most of the species that had been reported earlier by ecologists are now extinct from the urban settlements however, in rural areas they are still found in their natural habitats.